Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Choice of matching window

-We can see from the solid green and blue curves that the optimal length of matching window should be around 5 to 20 orbits.
-The shorter the matching window is, the less information it includes, and the larger the chance that the small error in the matching window is spurious; for very short matching windows ($<5$ orbits) the green curves no longer converge and the solid green curve shows a large error in the test window.
-For longer matching windows ($>20$ orbits), the green solid curve becomes flat and the blue curves increase.
+We can see from the Lev3 errors (solid green and blue curves) that the optimal length of matching window should be around 5 to 20 orbits.
+The shorter the matching window is, the less information it includes, and the larger the chance that the small error in the matching window is spurious; for very short matching windows ($<5$ orbits) the test window errors (green curves) no longer converge and the Lev3 test window error (solid green curve) increases significantly.
+For longer matching windows ($>20$ orbits), the Lev3 test window error (green solid curve) becomes flat and the matching window errors (blue curves) increase.
 This is because on the one hand, the start time of the matching window is earlier, where the NR eccentricity is larger, resulting in a larger error in the matching window, as shown by the blue curve in Fig.~\ref{fig:Window}.
 On the other hand, a longer matching window leads to more accumulated phase error, potentially caused by both the disagreement between zero-eccentricity PN and small-but-finite-eccentricity NR, as well as insufficient NR resolution.
 In Fig.~\ref{fig:Error50Orbits}, we plot the residual corresponding to the rightmost points for Lev3 in Fig.~\ref{fig:WindowLength}.
 We can see that even if the matching window is long enough to be adjacent to the test window, we still cannot achieve good alignment between PN and NR outside the matching window.
 The error increases beyond the matching window because the PN and NR waveforms are inherently not identical.
 In this case of spin-aligned systems, we use a non-eccentric PN model to hybridize with NR waveforms that possess slight eccentricity.
 Given the inherent differences between the waveform models, it is not possible to reduce the error outside the matching window, even if we achieve minimal error within it.

 For NR waveforms with different and small but nonzero eccentricities, the best location of the matching window could be slightly different.
 We can refer to Eq.~\eqref{eq:failure} and Eq.~\eqref{eq:EpsilonE}.
 Error due to non-zero eccentricity and error from breakdown of PN are comparable when